Native Fish in the Classroom

 - Paddlefish eggs are large enough to view with the naked eye

-- They have distinctive life-stages and develop into fingerlings in about a month and one half
+- They have distinctive life-stages and develop into fingerlings in about a month and a half

-- They are a protected species in Louisiana
+- They are a regulated species of conservation concern in Louisiana

 - They are a living fossil